rafeekr0904/magento2/README.md

 # Alfalak_CarouselWidget

-Add owl Carousel in Magento 2 Frontend
+Module to Add owl Carousel in Magento 2 Frontend